lechemmy/SubCal/README.md

+# This is an AI project written by Junie in PyCharm.
+It should work but the docker install currently may have errors.

 # SubCal - Subscription Calendar Manager

 SubCal is a web application built with Django that helps you track and manage your subscriptions.
 Keep tabs on your recurring payments, view them in a calendar format, and never miss a renewal date again.